ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-05-ptx-mental-model.md

 #### ldmatrix

-`ldmatrix` - short for "load matrix" - moves a tile from shared memory into registers.
-Conceptually the data flows gmem -> smem -> registers, but the interesting part is how the warp distributes pieces of the tile into its lanes so that `mma.sync` receives the layout Tensor Cores expect.
+`ldmatrix`—short for "load matrix"—moves a tile from shared memory into registers.
+Conceptually the data flows gmem → smem → registers, but the interesting part is how the warp distributes pieces of the tile so `mma.sync` receives exactly the layout Tensor Cores expect.

+Key facts:

+- Every lane in the warp participates; the instruction is inherently warp-wide.
-`ldmatrix` is a warp-wide instruction: every lane participates, the source must be in shared memory, and the hardware reshuffles data as it lands in registers.
+- The source must live in shared memory, and the hardware reshuffles values as they are deposited into registers.
+- Operand modifiers describe how much data each lane grabs and whether the tile is transposed on the fly.

 The PTX mnemonic

 ```
 ldmatrix[.sync][.aligned].m8n8[.x1|.x2|.x4][.trans].shared.b16